Postuf/SocksProxyAsync/README.md

 Tests require working proxy and http server to be up and running, use `node/proxy.js` to start proxy, `node/http/start.sh` (`./start.sh` within its subdir) to start http server.
 By default, http server runs on port 8080, proxy occupies port 1080, tests use these ports.

+DNS-related tests require dns server (`node/named.js`) to be up and running.